Anemia is a condition in which the body does not have enough healthy red blood cells. Red blood cells provide oxygen to body tissues.

 - Supplements of iron, vitamin B12, folic acid, or other vitamins and minerals

-Severe anemia can cause low oxygen levels in vital organs such as the heart, and can lead to a heart attack.
+Severe anemia can cause low oxygen levels in vital organs such as the heart, and can lead to heart failure.

 When to Contact a Medical Professional